gavindidrichsen/bolt_dynamic_inventory/docs/how_to/how_to_use_as_a_bolt_dynamic_plugin.md

 bolt inventory show --targets=linux
 ```

 By adding a `group_patterns` section, then the bolt inventory will also include dynamic groups based on a regex pattern.
-For example, give a couple vmpooler VMs that begin with "tender" and "normal", then
+For example, given a couple vmpooler VMs that begin with "tender" and "normal", then the following will include them in a new group called `agent`:

 ```bash
 # create a basic bolt inventory file that loads the plugin